ARMargolis/priv_violence_detector/README.md

 (both true and false) are only 1-2% of the overall frames.
 In addition, if human review detects violent activity that is not detected by the AI, the higher level features from this false negative could be sent to the central computer for training.

+[SplitLearning.jpb]

+With the ability to train, this approach can become increasingly accurate.
+As the accuracy increases, there will be less false positives so less data will be sent to central computer.
+This decreases preserves the privacy of more people and reduces bandwidth needs.
+The higher level features already preserve privacy to a great degree.
+By consolidating the most valuable data in a legal and ethical manner, it can decrease the need for police patrols and other approaches that are unlikely to catch violent acts while placing officers in danger.
+Ultimately, this approach may make policework safer for both police and civilians.